-Based on the improved and operating circumstances of the preceding "2019 Basic Policy for Improvement of Internal Control Systems", which was resolved at the Board of Directors meeting held on February 17, 2020, the Company passed the resolution called the "2020 Basic Policy for Improvement of Internal Control Systems" as indicated below.
+Based on the status of development and operation of "2020 Basic Policy for Improvement of Internal Control Systems", which was resolved at the Board of Directors meeting held on February 17, 2021, the Company passed the resolution called the "2021 Basic Policy for Improvement of Internal Control Systems" as indicated below.

-2020 Basic Policy for Improvement of Internal Control Systems
+2021 Basic Policy for Improvement of Internal Control Systems

 Lawson is involved in a broad range of business domains, high-end supermarket business, entertainment-related business, financial services business, e-commerce business, consulting business and advertising business along with its core convenience store business.
 Lawson provides multifarious products and services through its immense chain of stores in every prefecture in Japan in these wide-ranging business domains.
 In conjunction with these activities, Lawson is subject to a host of laws and regulations and is also exposed to risks of loss (hereinafter "risks").
-Because Lawson's convenience store business uses a franchise system, there is a need to provide proper guidance and assistance to a large number of franchised stores.
+Because Lawson's convenience store business uses a franchise system, there is a need to provide proper support to a large number of franchised stores.
 In light of the nature of Lawson's business, an important theme for management is the maintenance and operation of internal control systems that can support sound and continuous business growth.
-Accordingly, Lawson has established "2020 Basic Policy for Improvement of Internal Control Systems" (hereinafter "Basic Policy"), as outlined below, in accordance with the Japanese Company Law and its enforcement regulations, as well as the Financial Instruments and Exchange Act.
+Accordingly, Lawson has established "2021 Basic Policy for Improvement of Internal Control Systems" (hereinafter "Basic Policy"), as outlined below, in accordance with the Japanese Company Law and its enforcement regulations, as well as the Financial Instruments and Exchange Act.